AnvarGaliullin/LSP/README.md

 [![Build Status][travis-badge]][travis-url]
 [![Coverage][coverage-image]][coverage-url]

-**LMS** is a educational system, which is created to make learning process easiser and more comfortable for students and teachers
+**LMS** is an educational system, which is created to make learning process easiser and more comfortable for students and teachers

 ## Project commands
 - Hangman.py  (run the game)